- Medical/surgical complications.

 Angela is proficient in dealing with the types of internal injuries commonly caused by surgery malpractice or degenerative conditions.
 She has plentiful experience in discharging clients to the community with high care needs and with needs that are unlikely to change significantly moving forwards.

-Among the surgical patients Angela will often treat lower limb amputees, following both trauma and elective surgeries, supporting them in their return to the community and return for revision surgeries.
+Among the surgical patients Angela will often treat amputees, including bilateral amputees, following both trauma and elective surgeries, supporting them in their return to the community and return for revision surgeries.
 She is competent in facilitating the assessment and recommendation of assistive equipment, environmental adaptation, specialist seating and wheelchairs to facilitate safety in the community.

 Since qualifying with first class honours in 2002 Angela has worked her way from Band 5 rotational positions to now Band 7 Team Leader Occupational Therapist on the medical and surgical wards at Nottingham University Hospitals.
 She has held this position since 2014 but has been part of the team since 2008.
 Her role involves supporting the more complex patients, following significant and often life-changing surgeries or medical issues, back into the community.